-- The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources. - The numbers, percentages, and averages for each row should be based only on the loan source specified - for the particular row.
+- The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources. - The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
 For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.

-Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) A Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-570 62.00% \$39,177 В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+of loans specified in the first column Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+509 62.00% \$36,066 В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-536 58.00% \$24,100 С Institutional loan programs.
-9 1.00% \$4,222 D State loan programs.
-0 0.00% \$O E Private student loans made by a bank or lender.
-168 18.00% \$51,015
+478 58.00% \$22,720 С Institutional loan programs.
+6 7.00% \$3,733 D State loan programs. Е Private student loans made by a bank or lender.
+126 15.00% \$52,782